-If you fly with Korean Air, it’s nice to know you have the Korean Air customer service number if anything goes wrong.
+If you fly with Korean Air, it’s nice to know you have the Korean Air customer service number in case anything goes wrong.
 Flying overseas can be stressful enough without having any problems, so it’s important to know you have a solid customer service team if anything is to go wrong – you don’t want to end up incurring a costly delay or issue when you’re at the airport.
 As one of the world’s most well-known airlines, Korean Air knows what it takes to provide an excellent customer experience.
-They have English speaking customer service representatives that can help you with any issue you might have.
-This article displays all the different customer service contact points that Korean Air offers their USA customers.
+They have English-speaking customer service representatives who can help you with any issue you might have.
+This article displays all the different customer service contact points that Korean Air offers to their USA customers.

 If you need help with a flight, calling the Korean Air customer service number is the quickest way to get any help that you might need.
-If you need assistance with a flight, rewards miles, SkyTeam awards, date change, name change, seat reservations, baggage allowance, or any other Korean Air related matters, this is the best way to get in contact with them.
+If you need assistance with a flight, rewards miles, SkyTeam awards, date change, name change, seat reservations, baggage allowance, general airport information, accessibility guidelines, or any other Korean Air-related matters, this is the best way to get in contact with them.
 All their operators are fluent in English.
-Dial their toll-free number at 1-800-438-5000, the line is open 24/7.

 If you want to send general correspondence to Korean Air, you’ll have to address the letter to their headquarters.
 Unfortunately, this is an incredibly long way of dealing with any issue – the Korean Air head office is in South Korea.
 Nonetheless, the full mailing address is listed below: